Azure/postgresql/README.md

 * Configuring firewall rules before running the action

-- If firewall rules are already added in Azure database for PostgreSQL, [Azure Login](https://github.com/Azure/login) action is not required in the workflow and postgresql-action will proceed to execute the SQL scripts.
+- If firewall rules are already added in Azure Database for PostgreSQL, [Azure Login](https://github.com/Azure/login) action is not required in the workflow and postgresql-action will proceed to execute the SQL scripts.
 - For Github hosted runners which are usually Azure VMs, users could handle the firewall rules by enabling the option on the PostgreSQL DB in Azure portal to allow any Azure VMs in the tenant to have access to the DB.
 - For self-hosted runners, firewall rules need to be explicitly managed by user using CLI/PS scripts.

-## Create an Azure database for PostgreSQL server and deploy using GitHub Actions
+## Create an Azure Database for PostgreSQL server and deploy using GitHub Actions
 1. Follow the tutorial [Azure Database for PostgreSQL server Quickstart](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal)
 2. Copy the PostgreSQL-on-Azure.yml template from [starter templates](https://github.com/Azure/actions-workflow-samples/blob/master/Database/PostgreSQL-on-Azure.yml) and paste the template contents into `.github/workflows/` within your project repository as workflow.yml.
 3. Change `server-name` to your Azure PostgreSQL Server name.